duartebranco/bashback/README.md

-# BashBack - Backup Tool in Bash
+# bashback - Backup Tool in Bash

 A lightweight, incremental backup utility written in pure Bash that synchronizes directories and maintains backup integrity.